marianneheikkinen/portfolio/README.md

-# portfolio
+# Hello!
-Portfolio to share my projects in data analytics, data science &amp; ML.
+This is a portfolio to share my projects in data analytics, data science &amp; ML.